-property, identification of drawings or industrial models and the registration conditions and procedures thereof, as well as the rights granted to their holders and the relevant international conventions, in addition to the protection thereof.
+Patents, Drawings and Industrial models LIP 600: The study of this course includes a preface to the concept of intellectual property, position of the patents, industrial drawings and designs among the elements of intellectual property; it also includes the concept of patent, drawings and industrial models, conditions and procedures of applying for a patent, effects of granting a patent, commitments of the patent's holder, compulsory licensing by utilizing the patent and legal protection of inventions, international conventions in this regard, conventional and compulsory licenses in the field of intellectual property, identification of drawings or industrial models and the registration conditions and procedures thereof, as well as the rights granted to their holders and the relevant international conventions, in addition to the protection thereof.
 This course also includes studying an analytical study of the utilization of drawings and industrial models designs, and international deposition thereof, focusing on the judgments issued by the national and regional tribunals in this regard, and indicating the adequacy of prescribed sanctions on the crimes related to inventions, drawings, and industrial models.

 Trademarks, Trade names and Geographical Indications LIP 601: The curriculum of this course includes a preface to the concept of intellectual property, position of trademarks, trade names and geographical indications among the elements of intellectual property, as well as the definition of trademarks, their functions, methods of acquisition, benefits, types, and methods of registration, cancellation and protection.
-In addition to licensing for utilization of trademarks, concession agreements protection of well-known in trademarks and trademarks, international registration of trademarks, study of trade names, their identification, functions, methods of acquisition, benefits, types, methods of registration and cancellation and their legal protection.
+In addition to licensing for utilization of trademarks, concession agreements in trademarks and protection of well-known trademarks, international registration of trademarks, study of trade names, their identification, functions, methods of acquisition, benefits, types, methods of registration and cancellation and their legal protection.
 The course will explain the adequacy of the prescribed penalties for offences related to trademarks and trade names and licensing for the utilization of trade name and legal protection of trade names.
 Moreover, the course will focus on judgments issued by the national and regional courts in this regard.
-The course also includes definition of geographical indications, conditions and methods of registration and their legal protection in accordance national legislation and international with conventions.
+The course also includes definition of geographical indications, conditions and methods of registration and their legal protection in accordance with national legislation and international conventions.
 Finally, the course will focus on judgments issued by the national and regional courts in this regard.